1992 United States Senate election in Pennsylvania

 The 1992 United States Senate election in Pennsylvania was held on November 3, 1992.
-Incumbent Republican U.S. Senator Arlen Specter narrowly won re-election to a third term, garnering just fifty-one percent of the vote in what was described by The Philadelphia Inquirer as a "massive turnout for Bill Clinton."
+Incumbent Republican U.S. Senator Arlen Specter narrowly won re-election to a third term, garnering just forty-nine percent of the vote in what was described by The Philadelphia Inquirer as a "massive turnout for Bill Clinton."

 Specter's campaign against Democrat Lynn Yeakel, which was widely reported by nationwide newspapers as having been harmed by his treatment of University of Oklahoma law professor Anita Hill as she testified against U.S. circuit court judge Clarence Thomas during his Senate confirmation hearings for the U.S. Supreme Court, was aided by a combination of support for him from Philadelphia-area voters and weak turnout in the Pittsburgh area for Yeakel.